OctopusDeploy/docs/docs/deployment-process/releases/index.md

 ## Deploying Releases

-If the [Lifecycle](/docs/deployment-process/lifecycles/index.md) associated with the project is configured to deploy automatically to its first environment, the release will start to be deployed as soon as the release is created.
+After creating the release, if the [Lifecycle](/docs/deployment-process/lifecycles/index.md) associated with the project is configured to deploy automatically to its first environment, the release will start to be deployed as soon as the release is created.

-If the release is not deployed automatically, you can click **DEPLOY TO (Environment)** where *Environment* is the first environment in the project's lifecycle.
+If the release is not deployed automatically, you can click **DEPLOY TO (Environment)** where *(Environment)* is the first environment in the project's lifecycle.
 Alternatively, you can click **Deploy to...** to select a specific environment to deploy to.

 ### Scheduling a Deployment